-Based on the initial public offering price of \$7.00 per share, the intrinsic value of stock options outstanding at June 30, 2011, would have been \$13.0 million, of which \$8.5 million and \$4.5 million related to stock options that were vested and unvested, respectively, at that date.
-An additional 494,011 shares of common stock are issuable upon the exercise of options that were granted effective November 10, 2011, upon pricing of this offering.
+Based on an assumed initial public offering price of \$11.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, the intrinsic value of stock options outstanding at June 30, 2011, would have been \$25.0 million, of which \$16.0 million and \$9.0 million related to stock options that were vested and unvested, respectively, at that date.
+An additional 422,619 shares of common stock are issuable upon the exercise of options that have been approved by the Company's Board of Directors through July 29, 2011 and will be granted effective concurrently with the completion of this offering or as of December 31, 2011, if later.